 Steve is a cum laude graduate of the Georgetown University School of Foreign Service and the Cornell and Stanford Law Schools.
 He is a member of the New York and California bars and is active in firm management, having previously served as Co-Partner in Charge of the New York office and as a member of the firm's Executive Committee.

 Steve is Chairman of the Board of Directors of Do Something.Org, a national charity that inspires and trains teenagers to be leaders in community service.
 He is a member of the Board of Echoing Green, the premier not-for-profit that provides seed funding to social entrepreneurs around the world and of the National Crisis Text Line, which is making crisis counseling available to young people who prefer to text rather than call.
 Steve serves on the Board of Regents of Georgetown University, the Board of Visitors of the Georgetown University School of Foreign Service and as a member of Georgetown’s Campaign Executive Council.
 He is a former member of the Board of Visitors of Stanford Law School.
 Steve is a member of the Council of Foreign Relations.
 Steve was recently honored for his pro bono and community service activities by receiving the Cornerstone Award from the Lawyers Alliance of New York, the Outstanding Citizen Award from Do Something and the Point of Light Award from the Points of Light Foundation.

 Libby DeLana, Board Member

 Founder and Creative Director at Mechanica a branding firm, north of Boston.
-Also an mom to two very tall and spectacular boys, impatient knitter, JV beekeeper, wife of a master furniture builder, kombucha brewmaster, book nerd, tea junkie, morning walk advocate and believes in the power of each of us to make our world a great place.
+Also a mom to two very tall and spectacular boys, impatient knitter, JV beekeeper, wife of a master furniture builder, kombucha brewmaster, book nerd, tea junkie, morning walk advocate, and believer in the power of each of us to make our world a great place.